GarretGallo/GarretGallo/README.md

 `Data Engineering` | `Analytics and Visualization` | `Cloud Engineering`

 As an engineer I design scalable data systems, transforming unstructured data into optimized pipelines, warehouses, and analytics-ready models.
-Using my knowlege of machine learning, I am able to further enhance my data by helping create accurate prediction models to give an additional layer of decision maker.
+By leveraging cloud technologies such as AWS, I am able to deliver scalable, production-ready data solutions that enhance performance, reliability, and maintainability.
 All of the projects I have undertake have a singular goal in mind - building ETL systems to ensure data quality and proper data infrasture, as well as empowering people to make better decisions.